 Student Debt Statistics: California vs. National Average

 We usually hear about student debt in news articles and political debates.
-But for millions of families, the student debt crisis isn’t merely an argument unfolding on the television set – it’s a real, immediate financial burden that creates constant pressure simply to stay afloat.
+But for millions of families, the student debt crisis is not merely an argument unfolding on the television set – it is a real, immediate financial burden that creates constant pressure simply to stay afloat.
 Student loans create an extraordinarily heavy debt burden for millions of young people and their loved ones, sometimes forcing students to drop out, change schools, or take on second jobs.

 Students in California may have it especially tough.
-While the average student loan debt per capita in California is “only” $4,160, which is $760 less than the national average of $4,920, the Institute for College Access and Success still ranks California among the nation’s top 20 states with the highest student loan debt, with average student loan debt of $22,191.
+While the average student loan debt per capita in California is “only” $34,187, which is less than the national average of $38,920, the Institute for College Access and Success still ranks California among the nation’s top 20 states with the highest student loan debt.

 Depending on your situation, Chapter 7 bankruptcy could provide the debt relief you need.
 Keep reading to find out how.

 Bankruptcy is a legal process that allows single people, married couples, and business owners to reduce, pay off, or eliminate their debts according to their financial ability.
 Most people who file bankruptcy in California use a type of bankruptcy known as “Chapter 7,” which is also called “straight” or “ordinary” bankruptcy.
 According to the United States Bankruptcy Court for the Eastern District of California, Chapter 7 cases accounted for more than 6,300 of the 8,500 bankruptcy filings in the court’s Sacramento courthouse last year.
 In other words, about 75% of the people who filed bankruptcy in Sacramento during 2016 chose Chapter 7 bankruptcy.